briancaffey/django-step-by-step/STEP_BY_STEP.md

 ## Setup pgadmin in docker-compose

 ## Add a Dockerfile for our Django application

-## Add runserver_plus and Werkzeug

-## Add a base model for tracking created/modified timestamps

-## Add settings for enabling use of Jupyter notebooks

-## Add Django constance

-## Add constants file

 ## Add redis to docker-compose file for celery broker